Concorde: Flight characteristics

 While subsonic commercial jets took eight hours to fly from Paris to New York (seven hours from New York to Paris), the average supersonic flight time on the transatlantic routes was just under 3.5 hours.
 Concorde had a maximum cruising altitude of 18300 m and an average cruise speed of 2.02 Mach, more than twice the speed of conventional aircraft.

 With no other civil traffic operating at its cruising altitude of about 56000 ft, Concorde had exclusive use of dedicated oceanic airways, or "tracks", separate from the North Atlantic Tracks, the routes used by other aircraft to cross the Atlantic.
 Due to the significantly less variable nature of high altitude winds compared to those at standard cruising altitudes, these dedicated SST tracks had fixed co-ordinates, unlike the standard routes at lower altitudes, whose co-ordinates are replotted twice daily based on forecast weather patterns (jetstreams).
 Concorde would also be cleared in a 15000 ft block, allowing for a slow climb from 45000 to 60000 ft during the oceanic crossing as the fuel load gradually decreased.
 In regular service, Concorde employed an efficient cruise-climb flight profile following take-off.

-The delta-shaped wings required Concorde to adopt a higher angle of attack at low speeds than conventional aircraft, but it allowed the formation of large low pressure vortices over the entire upper wing surface, maintaining lift.
+The delta-shaped wings required Concorde to adopt a higher angle of attack at low speeds than conventional aircraft, but it allowed the formation of large low-pressure vortices over the entire upper wing surface, maintaining lift.
 The normal landing speed was 170 mph.
-Because of this high angle, during a landing approach Concorde was on the "back side" of the drag force curve, where raising the nose would increase the rate of descent; the aircraft was thus largely flown on the throttle and was fitted with an autothrottle to reduce the pilot's workload.
+Because of this high angle, during a landing approach Concorde was on the backside of the drag force curve, where raising the nose would increase the rate of descent; the aircraft was thus largely flown on the throttle and was fitted with an autothrottle to reduce the pilot's workload.

 Brakes and undercarriage

 Because of the way Concorde's delta-wing generated lift, the undercarriage had to be unusually strong and tall to allow for the angle of attack at low speed.
 At rotation, Concorde would rise to a high angle of attack, about 18 degrees.
-Prior to rotation the wing generated almost no lift, unlike typical aircraft wings.
+Prior to rotation, the wing generated almost no lift, unlike typical aircraft wings.
 Combined with the high airspeed at rotation (199 knot indicated airspeed), this increased the stresses on the main undercarriage in a way that was initially unexpected during the development and required a major redesign.
 Due to the high angle needed at rotation, a small set of wheels was added aft to prevent tailstrikes.
 The main undercarriage units swing towards each other to be stowed but due to their great height also needed to contract in length telescopically before swinging to clear each other when stowed.